Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 How Essential Oils Affect the Brain

-When inhaled, aromatic compounds interact with the olfactory system, which directly communicates with the limbic systemβ€”the area of the brain responsible for emotions, memory, and cognition.
-Scientific studies have found that specific essential oils can enhance memory and cognitive function, reduce stress and anxiety, improve alertness and concentration, and support neuroprotection and brain health.
+When inhaled, aromatic compounds interact with the olfactory system, which directly communicates with the limbic system—the area of the brain responsible for emotions, memory, and cognition.
+This is not speculative: the olfactory-limbic connection is well-established neuroanatomy.
+Scientific studies have found that specific essential oils can enhance memory and cognitive function, reduce stress and anxiety, improve alertness and concentration, and provide neuroprotective effects.
+The mechanisms are real, though effect sizes in most human studies are modest.

 1. Lavender Oil: Enhancing Memory and Relaxation